 - Creator reputation: This one is an important factor that you’ve to gradually build for yourself.
-Google checks for positive reputation of both the website and the creator/owner to establish the site’s authority.
+Google checks for the positive reputation of both the website and the creator/owner to establish the site’s authority.

-Tips to optimize your content for SEO in 2019:
+Tips to optimize your content for SEO:

 1) Create unique, evergreen & authoritative Content

-According to the latest Buzzsumo content trends report, 70% of all content published was never linked to from another website…
+According to the latest Buzzsumo content trends report, 70% of all content published was never linked to another website…

 And again, speaking of authority…

 You need to build your authority to survive the new wave of SEO trends.